abmu/tetris-auto-player/README.md

 The implementation of the custom Tetris game itself was not done by me, but instead by Prof. Mark Handley and a faculty member of the UCL department of Computer Science.

 My code is limited to the following: `player.py`, `tetris_generations.py`, `generations/`.
-You can adjust and run the `tetris_generations.py` file to attempt to discover optimal weights using either simulated annealing or a genetic algorithn.
+You can adjust and run the `tetris_generations.py` file to attempt to discover optimal weights using either simulated annealing or a genetic algorithm.

 [Assignment brief](https://github.com/mhandley/ENGF34-2023/blob/main/assignments/assignment4/assignment4.pdf).